NNTmux/newznab-tmux/README.md

  * Thanks go to all who offered their assistance and improvement to these scripts, especially kevin123, zombu2, epsol, DejaVu, ajeffco, pcmerc, zDefect, shat, evermind, coolcheat, sy, ll, crunch, ixio, AlienX, Solution-X, cryogenx, convict, wicked, McFuzz, pyr2044 and Kragger.
-If, your nick is missing from this this, PM and I'll fix it quick.
+If, your nick is missing from this this list, PM and I'll fix it quick.

- * These scripts include scripts written by [kevin123's](https://github.com/kevinlekiller), [itandrew's](https://github.com/itandrew/Newznab-InnoDB-Dropin), [tmux-powerline](https://github.com/erikw/tmux-powerline) and [thewtex](git://github.com/thewtex/tmux-mem-cpu-load.git).
+ * These scripts include scripts written by [kevin123's](https://github.com/kevinlekiller), [itandrew's](https://github.com/itandrew/Newznab-InnoDB-Dropin), [tmux-powerline](https://github.com/erikw/tmux-powerline), [thewtex](git://github.com/thewtex/tmux-mem-cpu-load.git) and [cj](https://github.com/NNScripts/nn-custom-scripts).

 <hr>
  * If you find these scripts useful and would like to show your support, please use one of the donation links below.
 Donations are greatly appreciated.
 Thank you